MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 ## Get data

-Run the cells sequentially to create the table schema mapping and get data from the NYC Green Taxi blob container.
+To query your database using the Spark connector, you need to give read and write access to the NYC GreenTaxi blob container.

-Select the **play** button to run each cell, or select the cell and press **Shift+ Enter**.
+Select the **play** button to run the following cells, or select the cell and press **Shift+ Enter**.
 Repeat this step for each code cell.

 > [!NOTE]
 > Wait for the completion check mark to appear before running the next cell.